yunpeng-shi/MPLS/README.md

 ```
 is the following:

-As the iteration # increases, both of them increases (or at least be nondecreasing) and then stop at a constant between 20-50 (cannot increases to infinity due to numerical instability).
+As the iteration # increases, both of them increases (or at least be nondecreasing) and then stop at a constant between 20-50 (cannot be arbitrarily large due to numerical instability).

 The following parameter determines the fraction of cycle-consistency information that MPLS takes account.
 ```